zarf-dev/zarf/examples/big-bang-umbrella/README.md

 1. From within the examples directory, Run: `make all`, which will download the latest built binaries, build all of the example packages, and launch a basic VM to run in.
 Alternatively, run `make all-dev` if you want to build the binaries using the current codebase instead of downloading them.
 5. Run: `sudo su` - Change user to root
 6. Run: `cd zarf-examples` - Change to the directory where the examples folder is mounted
-7. Run: `./zarf init --confirm --components management,gitops-service --host localhost` - Initialize Zarf, telling it to install the management component and gitops service and skip logging component (since BB has logging already) and tells Zarf to use `localhost` as the domain
+7. Run: `./zarf init --confirm --components management,gitops-service --host 127.0.0.1` - Initialize Zarf, telling it to install the management component and gitops service and skip logging component (since BB has logging already) and tells Zarf to use `127.0.0.1` as the domain
 8. Wait a bit, run `k9s` to see pods come up.
 Don't move on until everything is running
-9. Run: `sysctl -w vm.max_map_count=262144` - Set max_map_count for ElasticSearch
 10. Run: `./zarf package deploy zarf-package-big-bang-umbrella-demo.tar.zst --confirm` - Deploy Big Bang Umbrella
 11. Wait several minutes.
 Run `k9s` to watch progress
 12. :warning: `kubectl delete -n istio-system envoyfilter/misdirected-request` (due to [this bug](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/issues/802))
 13. Use a browser to visit the various services, available at https://*.bigbang.dev:9443
 14. When you're done, run `make vm-destroy` to bring everything down

+NOTE: If you are not running in a Vagrant box created with the Vagrantfile in ./examples you will have to run `sysctl -w vm.max_map_count=262144` to get ElasticSearch to start correctly.

 ## Kubescape scan